Muhle R41 Review – This May Be The Most Aggressive DE Razor In The Market

 Mantic59 shares his experience in this video.

-The Muhle R41 has three variants – the traditional, grande and twist.
-The price varies from $56 to $81++ depending on the variant and color you choose.
+The Muhle R41 has three variants (all available in Amazon) – the traditional, grande and twist.
+The price varies from $56 to $81++ depending on the variant and color.
+These will be eligible for the free 2-day shipping if you join Prime.

 This is a great razor for men with coarse beards or with sensitive skin who are looking for a more aggressive razor that can shave off their facial hair with less passes.